Estigmena chinensis

-Estigmena chinensis, commonly known as Green standing bamboo borer, is a species of leaf beetle found in India, Sri Lanka and Myanmar.
+Estigmena chinensis, the green standing bamboo borer, is a species of leaf beetle found in India (Assam, Andhra Pradesh, Arunachal Pradesh, Kerala, Madras, Sikkim, Tripura, West Bengal), Sri Lanka, Myanmar, Bangladesh, Cambodia, China (Guangdong, Guangxi, Hainan, Kwangtung), Indonesia (Java, Sumatra), Laos, Nepal, Thailand and Vietnam.
 It is a major pest of bamboo.

 Description

 Body length of female is about 14.34 mm and male is about 10.91 mm.
 Body elongated and parallel sided with blunt and moderate stout.
 Antennae with 11 segments.

 Eggs are elongated with round ends and transparent.
 Grubs are translucent white.
 Head, antennae and pronotum are brownish.
 Eyes and claw tips are black.
 Anal shield also brownish.
 Length of final instar grub is about 14.71 mm.